Internet Addiction Disorder

-At present days, the concept of addition is not exclusively related to the use of substances or drugs, such as opiates, alcohol, cocaine, amphetamines, benzodiazepines.
-It goes beyond traditional ways to include internet addiction or problematic use of internet or technologies.
+At the present time, the concept of addiction is not exclusively related to the use of substances or drugs.
+For instance, opiates, alcohol, cocaine, amphetamines, benzodiazepines.
+It goes beyond to include frequently internet addiction or problematic use of internet or technologies.
+Do you need an internet addiction, gambling addiction or gaming addiction treatment?

-The concept of addition is also associated with allegedly healthy and non-hazardous behaviours.
-These behaviours can become additive, depending on the strength, assiduity or amount of time and money one invest in carrying them out.
-It can seriously interfere with the person’s life.
-This is the case of internet use, sex, work, shopping, gambling, food, etc.
+Addiction, in general, is associated with non-healthy and hazardous behaviours.
+These behaviours can become addictive, depending on the strength, assiduity or amount of time and money one invest in carrying them out.
+It can, on the negative side, seriously interfere with the person’s life.
+This is the case of internet use, gambling, gaming, etc.

-> Intolerance to unpleasant physical or psychological stimuli, such as pain and sadness.
+> Not to menition, intolerance to unpleasant physical or psychological stimuli, such as pain and sadness.

-> Search for strong feelings, increase predisposition and vulnerability for a person to develop an addiction.
+> And finally, search for strong feelings, increase predisposition and vulnerability for a person to develop an addiction.

 A behaviour becomes addictive when the person: